 In addition to these roadways, there are many secondary roads.
 Pennsylvania is known for having some of the most secondary roads than any other state.

 Interstate accidents happen every single day.
 However, in the event that the weather becomes dangerous to drive through, drivers become more susceptible to being involved in an auto accident.
 In the local area, there are big changes in weather and temperature, which can lead to unpredictable road conditions and a quick accumulation of snow and ice.
 As a result, roads may be prone to cracking, causing potholes that could damage a person’s vehicle.
 Hazardous weather also plays a major factor in accidents that happen on back roads.
 In these types of situations, the slightest miscalculation could result in significant injury.
+When someone is hurt due to another party’s negligence, a skilled Western PA interstate crash attorney could help seek compensation for their losses.

 One of the main differences between highway or interstate accidents and other roadway accidents is the rate of speed.
 On average, the speed limit for highways ranges from 50 to 70 mph, whereas the limits for secondary roads could range anywhere from 25 to 45 mph.
-As a result, accidents on interstates could involve much more devastating injuries and damage since drivers are travelling at a much higher rate of speed, resulting in greater forces upon impact.
+As a result, accidents on interstates could involve much more devastating injuries and damage since drivers are traveling at a much higher rate of speed, resulting in greater forces upon impact.
 Unfortunately, interstate accidents are more likely to have fatal injuries in comparison to other roadway accidents.

 Since Western Pennsylvania is known to a lot of mining and development in rural areas, there are many trucks coming in and out of the area.
 As a result, there are many accidents involving big trucks such as dump trucks.